clementjambon/clementjambon.github.io/content/about.md

     * Was admitted to most of France’s top-ranking schools including Mines ParisTech, École Centrale Paris, École Normale Supérieure and l’École Polytechnique

 ## Work experience
+* **Research intern (Internship), Inria, GraphDeco Team, Sophia-Antipolis, France** - March 2022 -- August 2022
+    * Took part into a full-time research project supervised by George Drettakis investigating *Neural Radiance Fields (NeRF)* and ways of editing them.
+This project was made possible thanks to rich and extensive discussions with multiple academic collaborators both within and outside the lab
+    * Contributed to another PhD's work resulting in a publication that will soon be released at SIGGRAPH Asia 2022
+    * Presented several state-of-the-art advances to the team during reading and group meetings
 * **Computer Vision Engineer (Internship), Wemap, Montpellier, France** - June 2021 -- August 2021
     * Developed a robust monocular *SLAM* pipeline supporting 360-degree cameras based on indirect methods
     * Devised a state-of-the-art prototype of visual positioning system for large datasets of indoor locations